CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Hyperparameter search ranges

 In Table~\ref{tab:overall_summary}, we present a comprehensive summary of methods' performance across diverse scenarios and configurations.
 The results indicate that deep learning-based approaches demonstrate superior performance, with CUTS+ achieving the best overall performance.

-\section{Hyperparameter Search Ranges}
+\section{Hyperparameter search ranges}

-To ensure a fair comparison among methods, we follow the default or recommended hyperparameter settings provided in the official code repositories of the benchmark methods and further tune the hyperparameters to achieve optimal performance wherever possible.
+In practice, the underlying causal structure of real-world datasets is typically unknown, making it difficult to determine optimal hyperparameters for different algorithms.
+To ensure a fair comparison among methods, we follow the default or recommended hyperparameter settings provided in the official code repositories of the benchmark methods and further tune the hyperparameters to achieve optimal performance wherever possible~\cite{chen2025addressing,cheng2023cuts,cheng2024cuts+,tank2021neural,sun2021nts,runge2019detecting,assaad2022survey,butler2024tangent}.
 The hyperparameter search ranges are summarized in Table~\ref{tab:hyperparams}.
 The meanings of hyperparameters are as follows:

 \begin{itemize} \item $\tau_{max}$: pre-defined maximum lag for capturing temporal dependencies in time series;

 \item $\alpha$: significance level for statistical tests (used in PCMCI);

 \item $threshold$: threshold value for pruning weak causal connections (used in VAR, LGC, and VARLiNGAM);